CalyCherkaoui/Web_Scraper_Ruby/README.md

 # Job offers Scraper
 This is a web scraper for It jobs offers web page.

+# About the project

+* The programme is implementing a scraper for search results of a Job offer website
+* The scraper allow you to display the scraped data in terminal of to export them into a CSV or a Text files

+## Learning objectives

+* Implement basics of the Object Oriented Programming
+* The use of Ruby's best practices
+* Project organisation and Git workflow

 ## Project Structure
 ```
 ├── README.md